 - (1) Nondiscrimination.
 A PHA must carry out its PHA Plan in conformity with the nondiscrimination requirements in Federal civil rights laws, including Title VI of the Civil Rights Act of 1964 and the Fair Housing Act.
 A PHA cannot assign persons to a particular section of a community, a development, or building based on race, color, religion, sex, disability, familial status, or national origin for purposes of segregating populations (Sec.
 1.4(b) (1) (ii) of this title). - (2) Affirmatively Furthering Fair Housing.
-PHA policies that govern eligibility, selection, and admissions under its PHA Plan should be designed to reduce racial and national origin concentrations.
+PHA policies that govern eligibility, selection and admissions under its PHA Plan should be designed to reduce racial and national origin concentrations.
 Any affirmative steps or incentives a PHA plans to take must be stated in the admission policy. (i) HUD regulations provide that PHAs should take affirmative steps to overcome the effects of conditions which resulted in limiting the participation of persons because of their race, national origin, or another prohibited basis (Sec.
 1.4(b) (1) (iii) and (6) (ii) of this title). (ii) Such affirmative steps may include but are not limited to appropriate affirmative marketing efforts, additional applicant consultation and information, and provision of additional supportive services and amenities to a development. - (3) The validity of the certification. (i) HUD will take action to challenge the PHA's certification under Sec.
 903.7(o) where it appears that a PHA Plan or its implementation: - (A) Does not reduce racial and national origin concentration in developments or building and is perpetuation segregated housing; or - (B) Is creating new segregation in housing. (ii) If HUD challenges the validity of a PHA's certification, the PHA must establish that it is providing a full range of housing opportunities to applicants and tenants or that it is implementing actions described in paragraph (d)(2)(ii) of this section. (e) the relationship between poverty deconcentration and fair housing.
 The requirements for poverty deconcentration in paragraph (c) of this section and for fair housing in paragraph (d) of this section arise under separate statutory authorities and are independent.

 Deconcentration Data

-Development Name % of Development
+Development NameAverage Income as of 3/2021 - 3/2022% of Development

-Atlantic Townhouses \$30,611 128.2%
+Atlantic Townhouses 20,301 79.7%

-Bay-Zimmer Townhouses \$19,511 81.7%
+Bay-Zimmer Townhouses 24,844.60 97.6%

-Fairfield Village- Luther \$26,541 111.1%
+Fairfield Village- Luther 32,610.50 128.1%

-Parkside Apartments converted to RAD in 2020
+Parkside Apartments Converted to RAD in 2020

-Holland Townhouses \$25,363 106.2%
+Holland Townhouses 28,202.50 110.7%

-Capsule Dwellings \$28,626 119.9%
+Capsule Dwellings 26,224.90 103%

-Bronson Court \$25,013 104.7%
+Bronson Court 27,628.40 108.50

-Seneca Manor Townhouses \$25,667 107.5%
+Seneca Manor Townhouses 27,837.90 109.3%

-Lexington Court Apartments \$21,547 90.2%
+Lexington Court Apartments 18,379.50 72.2%

-Harriet Tubman Estates \$21,702 90.9%
+Harriet Tubman Estates 23,828.30 93.6%

-Lena Gantt Estates \$25,440 106.5%
+Lena Gantt Estates \$25,440 99.9%

-All Residents \$25.002 104.7%

 (4) The majority of public housing family sites fall within HUD's 85 to 115% acceptable deconcentration range.
-Several sites lie outside this range, however RHA has reviewed the issue and developed procedures to monitor and correct the trend.
+Three sites lie outside this range; however, RHA has reviewed the issue and developed procedures to monitor and correct the trend.
 Projects outside of the acceptable deconcentration range will be addressed as vacancies arise in those locations.
 When a vacancy becomes available, the unit will be offered to an appropriate family whose income will either lower or raise the average income for the complex.
 This process will continue until such time that the complex falls within the acceptable range.
 All steps implemented will comply with 24 CFR 903.2